 Before every game, players and coaches alike reach up and touch the horseshoe for good luck.
 What you may not know is that the horseshoe tradition dates back to at least the 1930’s.
 Ever since then, it has been a part of every game day, moving to a place near each locker room the team has had over the years.
 It even travels with the team to road games.

-What else you’ll see on your guided Memorial Stadium tour in Lincoln
+What else you’ll see on guided Memorial Stadium tours in Nebraska

 Weight room (but through glass doors) – Former Husker All-American Ndamukong Suh gave $2 million to help build a state-of-the-art weight room for Husker football.
 After learning how Nebraska pioneered strength training in football, take a peek inside and see how far the strength and conditioning program has come.